Envirometrix/landmap/README.md

 - standard deviation (assumes symmetric distribution of errors),

-As a default value for prediction intervals, landmap uses `quantiles = c((1-.682)/2, 1-(1-.682)/2)` so that s.d. can also be derived from the upper and lower 68% quantile using:
+As a default value for prediction intervals, landmap uses `quantiles = c((1-.682)/2, 1-(1-.682)/2)` so that s.d. can also be derived from the upper and lower 68% quantiles by using:

 ```r
 pred.error <- (q.upr-q.lwr)/2